 - Remove the soup from the heat and let cool to room temperature.
 Remove and discard the cobs, scraping as much soup off of them as possible.

 - Position a food mill fitted with a fine disc over a large mixing bowl and put the soup through it.
 Alternatively, you can leave the soup as it is, which is a bit chunky.
 If you are holding the soup for later, transfer to a storage container, cover, and refrigerate until ready to serve.

 - Reheat the soup and serve simply.
-Or, for a more formal presentation, place 2 tablespoons of the drained escabeche in the center of each bowl and pour the hot soup around it.
+Or, for a more formal presentation, place 2 tablespoons of the drained Prawn, Avocado, & Lime Escabeche (recipe below) in center of each bowl and pour hot soup around it.
 Over each serving, drizzle a little of the oil remaining from the drained escabeche.
-Put the bowls on plates, garnish the plates with cilantro leaves and lime wedges, and serve.
+Put bowls on plates, garnish plates with cilantro leaves and lime wedges, and serve.